 Not all disputes can or should be resolved through negotiation and compromise encouraged by collaborative law.
 Litigation and judicial determinations serve vital social purposes.
-Courts articulate, apply and expand principals of law necessary to provide order to social and economic life.
+Courts articulate, apply, and expand principals of law necessary to provide order to social and economic life.
 Negotiations take place in the "shadow of the law" and precedents created by litigation provide a framework to structure clients' expectations of reasonable results.
 Courts resolve factual conflicts through the time tested procedures of the adversary system and required by due process of law.
 Courts can require disclosure of information that one side wants to keep from the other.
 Courts can issue orders backed by sanctions that protect the vulnerable and weak.
 These benefits of the judicial process are generally not available when settlements occur through private, confidential processes such as collaborative law.
-See Owen Fiss, Against Settlement, 93 YALE L. J. 1073 (1984).
+See Owen M. Fiss, Against Settlement, 93 YALE L. J. 1073, 184-85 (1984).

 The benefits of court imposed resolution of disputes through litigation are not, however, without costs.
 Parties can find litigation to be emotionally and economically draining.
-Judge

-Learned Hand, in his customarily succinct style, summarized the consequences of adversary litigation for many by stating that "[a]s a litigant I should dread a lawsuit beyond almost anything else short of sickness and death."
-Learned Hand, The Deficiencies of Trials to Reach the Heart of the Matter, 3 LECTURES ON LEGAL TOPICS 89, 105 (1926).
-See Robert H. Heidt, When Plaintiffs Are Premium Planners For Their Injuries: A Fresh Look At The Fireman's Rule, 82 IND.
+Judge Learned Hand, in his customarily succinct style, summarized the consequences of adversary litigation for many by stating that "as a litigant I should dread a lawsuit beyond almost anything else short of sickness and death."
+Address of Learned Hand, in LECTURES ON LEGAL TOPICS, 1921-1922, 89, 105 (1926); see also Robert H. Heidt, When Plaintiffs Are Premium Planners for Their Injuries: A Fresh Look at the Fireman's Rule, 82 IND.
 L.J.
-745, 769 (2007) (referring to Judge Learned Hand's quote while discussing the benefit of the fireman's rule, how it avoids substantial litigation, refers to litigation as "toxic and protracted" in character, noting that "incessant wrangling will leave professional rescuers and defendants "dispirited" and may stretch on for years, leaving the parties and witnesses bitter, stressed, and frustrated); Andrew S. Boutros & Jeffrey O'Connell, Treating Medical Malpractice Claim Under A Variant Of The Business Judgment Rule, 77 NOTRE DAME L. REV. 373, 420 (2002) (referring to Judge Learned Hand's quote while discussing the benefit of prompt settlement to personal injury tort claims, including those arising from medical malpractice).
+745, 769 (2007) (applauding the fireman's rule for its curtailment of "toxic and protracted" litigation and noting that "incessant wrangling . . . will leave many professional rescuers and defendants dispirited" and may stretch on for years, leaving the parties and witnesses bitter, stressed, and frustrated); Jeffrey O'Connell & Andrew S. Boutros, Treating Medical Malpractice Claims Under A Variant of the Business

+Judgment Rule, 77 NOTRE DAME L. REV. 373, 420 (2002) (referring to Judge Learned Hand's quote while discussing the benefit of "prompt settlement to personal injury tort claims, including those arising from medical malpractice").

 The overall goal for social policy is not to eliminate litigation.
 Rather, it is to develop responsible alternatives to supplement litigation so that parties have multiple options for dispute resolution.
 Parties can then decide for themselves if the costs of litigation outweigh its benefits in their particular circumstances and what alternative processes might best suit them.
-The greater the range of dispute resolution options that parties have for "fitting the forum to the fuss," the better.
-John Lande & Gregg Herman, Fitting the Forum to the Family Fuss: Choosing Mediation, Collaborative Law, or Cooperative Law for Negotiating Divorce Cases, 42 FAM.
-CT.
-REV. 280 (2004) [hereinafter Lande & Herman, Forum and Fuss].
+The greater the range of dispute resolution options that parties have for "fit[ting] the forum to the fuss," the better.
+Lande & Herman, supra, at 284 (citation omitted).